Tetovo: Breakup of Yugoslavia

-Present-day
+Present day

-In economic terms Tetovo is one of the most developing cities in North Macedonia with some multinational companies (Ecolog International, Mercure Tetovo, Renova, Kipper) being located in this town.
-Despite the interest of private companies in Tetovo, the city is neglected by the government.
-Tetovo suffers from urban sprawl.
-Due to the lack of government regulations, the city has no system for building permits, and many houses and buildings have been built unsafely and randomly along footpaths, roads and in parks.
-Air pollution levels are among the highest in Europe.
+In economic terms, Tetovo is one of the most developing cities in North Macedonia with some multinational companies (Ecolog International, Mercure Tetovo, Renova, Kipper) being located in this town.
+Despite the interest of private companies in Tetovo, the city is often neglected by the government.
+Tetovo suffers from urban sprawl, and due to the lack of government regulations, the city has no system for building permits, and many houses and buildings have been built unsafely and randomly along footpaths, roads and in parks.
+Its air pollution levels are among the highest in Europe.

 The tallest building in the city is Mercure Tetovo measuring about 80 meters in height.

-Tetovo is one of the educational centres in North Macedonia hosting two universities South East European University (Public Private Non-profitable) and State University of Tetovo (Public University).
-The prior one has educational leadership in the region, whereat the Bologna Process is applicable since its establishment, has the best campus in the region of South East Europe and is trend with international developments in education.
+Tetovo is one of the main educational centres in North Macedonia, hosting two universities: the South East European University (Public Private Non-profitable) and the State University of Tetovo (Public University).
+The first of the two has educational leadership in the region, whereas the Bologna Process is applicable since its establishment, has the best campus in the region of South East Europe and is trend with international developments in education.
 More than 20,000 students get their education and degrees in Tetovo.

 In addition, Tetovo is a centre of ethnic Albanian politics.
 Most Albanian political parties on North Macedonia (Democratic Party of Albanians (DPA), Democratic Union for Integration (DUI) and the Party for Democratic Prosperity (PDP)) have their main seats there.

 Tetovo has one of the highest crime rates in North Macedonia, second only to the much larger capital Skopje.
 The city was home to 1,229 criminal acts in the first half of 2009.

-On 6 July 2014, violent protests occurred in the town where about 600 youths hurled stones Sunday at police outside the headquarters of the Democratic Union for Integration, an ethnic Albanian junior partner in parliament.
-The protesters were disillusioned and frustrated with their political representatives Ali Ahmeti and Menduh Thaçi and the political parties.
-Police dispersed the crowd by force.
-There was no violence reported at any other protests in the country.

-On September 8, 2021, at least fourteen people were killed in an explosion at a COVID-19 center.
+On September 8, 2021, at least fourteen people were killed in a fire at a COVID-19 center in the town's general hospital.

 Culture

 Tetovo has been under many different empires; from the Mycenae and Illyrians, to the Romans, Byzantines and Ottomans, giving the city a vast range of diverse cultures.
-Historically, Tetovo has been a nationalist center for Albanians, the more well known being Dervish Cara, Mustafa Ruhi Efendi, Tajar Tetova and Mehmet Pashë Dërralla.
-The museum of Tetovo, established in 1950, contains history of Tetovo and is situated in the Memorial House of Central Committee of the Communist Party of Macedonia.
+The museum of Tetovo, established in 1950, contains the history of the town of Tetovo and is situated in the Memorial House of the Central Committee of the Communist Party of Macedonia.